boeschenstein/aspnetefcore5-specification/README.md

 Custom Assertion: check code.
 Source: <<https://www.youtube.com/watch?v=WybRJ_LKGb>

-### AutoMoqer/AutoMoqCore
+### Moq, AutoMoqer/AutoMoqCore

+> Moq: The most popular and friendly mocking framework for .NET

-AutoMoqer is an "auto-mocking" container that creates objects for you.
+> AutoMoqer is an "auto-mocking" container that creates objects for you.
 Just tell it what class to create and it will create it.

 `install-package AutoMoqCore`